Dayton Juvenile Defense Attorney

 If your child has been arrested or accused of committing a crime, you need to seek the immediate assistance of L. Patrick Mulligan & Associates, LLC.
-We have represented youths who have committed crimes such as DUI, drug possession, and theft.
+Our Dayton juvenile defense lawyers have represented youths who have committed crimes such as DUI, drug possession, and theft.
 A juvenile crime could affect a young person's life, limiting his or her employment opportunities and even admission into college.
 Backed by more than 50 years of combined experience and led by a Board Certified Criminal Law Specialist, our firm has what it takes to help your child avoid serious penalties.

 Juveniles can be penalized with the following: